Yale-BIM/f21-assignments/assignment-3/README.md

         * Overlay Alpha: 0.6
         * Zoom Factor: 1

-    The red circle from your /virtual_camera/image_raw image should then align in the rviz Camera plugin with the red ball of the simulated moving object (as in the Figure below).
+    The red circle from your /virtual_camera/image_raw image should then align in the RViz Camera plugin with the red ball of the simulated moving object (as in the Figure below).
     If this is not the case, check and correct your implementation of the virtual_camera.py node.